Bog: Definition

 Because all bogs have peat, they are a type of peatland.
 As a peat-producing ecosystem, they are also classified as mires, along with fens.
-Bogs differ from fens in that fens receive water and nutrients from mineral-rich surface or groundwater, while bogs receive water and nutrients from precipitation.
-Because fens are supplied with mineral-rich water, they tend to be slightly acidic to slightly basic, while bogs are always acidic because precipitation is mineral-poor.
+Bogs differ from fens, in that fens receive water and nutrients from mineral-rich surface or groundwater, while bogs receive water and nutrients from precipitation.
+Because fens are supplied with mineral-rich water, they tend to range from slightly acidic to slightly basic, while bogs are always acidic because precipitation lacks the dissolved minerals (e.g. calcium, magnesium, carbonate) that act to buffer the natural acidity of atmospheric carbon dioxide.
+Geography and geology both impact the hydrology: as groundwater mineral content reflects the bedrock geology, there can be great deal of variability in some common ions (e.g. manganese, iron) while proximity to coastal areas is associated with higher sulfate and sodium concentrations.

 Ecology and protection

 There are many highly specialized animals, fungi, and plants associated with bog habitat.
 Most are capable of tolerating the combination of low nutrient levels and waterlogging.
 Sphagnum is generally abundant, along with ericaceous shrubs.
 The shrubs are often evergreen, which may assist in conservation of nutrients.
 In drier locations, evergreen trees can occur, in which case the bog blends into the surrounding expanses of boreal evergreen forest.
 Sedges are one of the more common herbaceous species.
 Carnivorous plants such as sundews (Drosera) and pitcher plants (for example Sarracenia purpurea) have adapted to the low-nutrient conditions by using invertebrates as a nutrient source.
 Orchids have adapted to these conditions through the use of mycorrhizal fungi to extract nutrients.
 Some shrubs such as Myrica gale (bog myrtle) have root nodules in which nitrogen fixation occurs, thereby providing another supplemental source of nitrogen.

 Bogs are recognized as a significant/specific habitat type by a number of governmental and conservation agencies.
 They can provide habitat for mammals, such as caribou, moose, and beavers, as well as for species of nesting shorebirds, such as Siberian cranes and yellowlegs.
 Bogs contain species of vulnerable reptilians such as the bog turtle.
 Bogs even have distinctive insects; English bogs give a home to a yellow fly called the hairy canary fly (Phaonia jaroschewskii), and bogs in North America are habitat for a butterfly called the bog copper (Lycaena epixanthe).
 In Ireland, the viviparous lizard, the only known reptile in the country, dwells in bogland.